This beekeeper is rescuing bees with deep learning and an iPhone

 This is where the group’s machine learning proficiency comes into play.
 Because the red mites contrast strongly against the back of the bees, an object recognition algorithm can be used to quickly check batches of bee images for the pests.

 The group is in the process of collecting 40,000 images from 10,000 bee colonies around the world.
-BeeScanning will be benchmarked against data collected from alcohol washing bees and manually counting mites.
+Once the models are trained on the images, Lagerman will benchmark them against data collected from manually collecting mites.
+This messy process involves alcohol washing bees to remove Varroa.

 This not only provides beekeepers with a quick test to check for Varroa, but it also offers the research community a new tool for studying the mites.
 Lagerman is emphatic that the current standard chemical treatment of bees isn’t sustainable in the long run and that resources need to be dedicated to identifying resistant bees.